clintsayshi/cd0037-API-Development-and-Documentation-project/README.md

 }
 ```

-#### GET /categories/{category_id}/questions
+#### GET '/categories/${id}/questions?page=${integer}'

-General
-- Fetches a list of question objects with a category that matches `category_id`
+- Fetches questions for a cateogry specified by id request argument
-- Request Arguments: page(optional), to choose page number starting from 1
+- Request Arguments: id - integer and page - integer
-- Returns an object with the keys:
+- Returns: An object with questions for the specified category, total questions, and current category string.
-  - `success`, that contains a boolean value
-  - `categories`, that contains an object of `id: category_string` key: value pairs.
-  - `questions`, that contains a list of question objects
-  - `current_category`, that contains a category dictionary of the current category
-  - `total_questions`, that contains total number of questions returned
-- The results are paginated in groups of 10.
-Include a request argument to choose page number starting from 1.

 sample: curl http://12.0.0.1:5000/categories/{category_id}/questions
 ```